 If you weren’t super impressed with the characters of the first novel, this one might turn you around.
 There’s a frenetic energy that is heightened in this book compared to the first, and although the full explanation for the events only comes in the next Grand Punk Railroad book, you still get a satisfying conclusion for a very likable character in this one.
 There’s enough established to keep readers anticipating the next one, keeping us all enamored.

-Gee’s recommendation: Great
+Gee’s Rating: Great

 You can purchase this book online via sites like Amazon (available in hardcover or as an ebook) and Book Depository (which offers free worldwide shipping).
 These are affiliate links, so a small percentage of sales goes toward this site.